DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 \end{array}$$

-A simple R command will give the above value
+A simple R command will give the above value.

 ```R
 = choose(8,7) * 0.5^7 * (1-0.5)^(8-7) + choose(8,8) * 0.5^8 * (1-0.5)^(8-8)